-1 While AMI has been periodically evaluated in the past, the higher costs of smart 2 meters were a hurdle that had to be overcome.
-No longer.
-Today, the cost of AMI meters 3 are the same as the meters the Company is currently installing in its electric service territory.
-4 AMI not only brings obvious operational savings, but will also provide significant customer 5 benefits.
-Coincident with the cost of these meters coming into alignment with the cost of 6 current replacement meters, PSE&G's meter replacement activity is on the cusp of a major 7 increase as a number of legacy meters require replacement.
-Also, with the State's recent 8 focus on pursuing energy use reductions to lower emissions and save customers money, New 9 Jersey can transition from being one of the only states in the nation that has not deployed 10 AMI to one that realizes the benefits of this technology for customers and the environment.
-11 The confluence of lower costs, the need to replace a meaningful portion of our customers' 12 meters, an expansion of the potential customer benefits of the program, and State policies 13 make this the optimal time to deploy AMI and begin the journey to realize the broader 14 benefits of the Energy Cloud.

-15 Therefore, PSE&G plans to transition to AMI and to implement the various releases 16 of its Energy Cloud Program.
-PSE&G is proposing this plan for an accelerated roll-out over 17 the next five years and is seeking BPU approval for certain aspects of this rollout and the 18 resulting realization of customer benefits.

-Q. Do you sponsor any schedules as part of your direct testimony?

-A. Yes.
-I sponsor the following schedules that were prepared by me or under mysupervision and direction:

-• Schedule GD-CEF-EC-1, which describes my professional credentials;
+1 While AMI has been periodically evaluated in the past, the higher costs of smart meters 2 were a hurdle that had to be overcome.
+Today, the cost of AMI meters is the same as the 3 Automated Meter Reading ("AMR") meters the Company had begun installing in its electric 4 service territory.
+AMI not only brings obvious operational savings, but will also provide 5 significant customer benefits.
+Coincident with the cost of AMI meters coming into alignment with 6 the cost of AMR meters, PSE&G's meter replacement activity is on the cusp of a major increase 7 as a number of legacy meters require replacement.
+Also, with the State's recent focus on pursuing 8 energy use reductions to lower emissions and save customers money, New Jersey can transition 9 from being one of the only states in the nation that has not deployed AMI to one that realizes the 10 benefits of this technology for customers and the environment.
+The confluence of lower costs, the 11 need to replace a meaningful portion of our customers' meters, an expansion of the potential 12 customer benefits of the program, and State policies make this the optimal time to deploy AMI 13 and begin the journey to realize the broader benefits of the Energy Cloud.
+14 Therefore, PSE&G plans to transition to AMI and to implement the various releases of its 15 Energy Cloud Program.
+PSE&G is proposing this plan for an accelerated roll-out over the next 16 five years and is seeking BPU approval for certain aspects of this rollout and the resulting 17 realization of customer benefits.
+18 Q. Do you sponsor any schedules as part of your direct testimony?
+19 A. Yes.
+I sponsor the following schedules that were prepared by me or under my supervision 20 and direction: 21 • Schedule FGD-CEF-EC-1, which describes my professional credentials; 22 • Schedule FGD-CEF-EC-2, which contains the CEF-EC Business Case; 23 • Schedule FGD-CEF-EC-3, which contains the Customer Communication Strategy;

-1 • Schedule GD-CEF-EC-2, which contains the CEF-EC Business Case; 2 • Schedule GD-CEF-EC-3, which contains the Customer Communication 3 Strategy; 4 • Schedule GD-CEF-EC-4A and 4B, which contains acutal and projected base 5 capital expenditures and the 10% minimum base spend requirement; and 6 • Schedule GD-CEF-EC-5, which contains the CEF-EC cash flow that will be 7 recovered through the proposed cost recovery mechanism.
-0 о н 8 Q. Has PSE&G filed other testimony supporting the CEF-EC?
-9 A. Yes Donna M. Powell, Assistant Controller for PSE&G, is submitting testimony 9 10 Donna M. Powell, Assistant Controller for PSE&G, is submitting testimony the Company's request to recover the stranded costs associated with the removal of related to th 10 related to the legacy electron e Company's request to recover the stranded costs associated with the removal of 10 11 related to the legacy electron the Company's request to recover the stranded costs associated with the removal of tric meters in favor of smart meters, deferral and recovery of project operations 10 11 12 related to the legacy elect and mainter Steven Swe the Company's request to recover the stranded costs associated with the removal of tric meters in favor of smart meters, deferral and recovery of project operations mance expenses, and depreciable lives of the assets being installed.
-Additionally, 10 11 12 13 related to the legacy elect and mainten Steven Swe related to t the Company's request to recover the stranded costs associated with the removal of tric meters in favor of smart meters, deferral and recovery of project operations hance expenses, and depreciable lives of the assets being installed.
-Additionally, etz, Senior Director, Rates and Revenue Requirements, is submitting testimony
+1 Schedule FGD-CEF-EC-4A and 4B, which contains acutal and projected base capital 2 expenditures and the 10% minimum base spend requirement; and 3 Schedule FGD-CEF-EC-5, which contains the CEF-EC cash flow that will be 4 recovered through the proposed cost recovery mechanism.
+5 Q. as PSE&G filed other testimony supporting the CEF-EC?
+6 A. es.
+Donna M. Powell, Assistant Controller for PSE&G, is submitting testimony related to the Company's request to recover the stranded costs associated with the removal of legacy electric meters in favor of smart meters, deferral and recovery of project operations and maintenance expenses, and depreciable lives of the assets being installed.
+Additionally, Stephen Swetz, Senior Director, Rates and Revenue Requirements, is submitting testimony related to the Company's request to recover the capital costs of the program using the Infrastructure Investment Program ("IIP") model.

-16 II.
+13 II.
 SCOPE OF TESTIMONY

-17 Q. How is your testimony organized?
+14 Q. How is your testimony organized?